hotgloupi/configure.py/README.md

 **Configure your project's builds in Python.**

-Generate files used to build a project and its dependencies depending on the choosen generator.
-The list of implemented generators (Makefiles and Tupfiles) and supported platforms (Windows, OS X and Linux) is intented to grow, especially for mobiles platform.
+Generate files used to build a project and its dependencies.
+The list of implemented generators (Makefiles and Tupfiles) and supported platforms (Windows, OS X and Linux) is intented to grow, especially towards mobile and embedded platforms.

 Motivations
 -----------

   * Makefiles are slow and a pain to maintain.
   * AutoTools and CMake languages are huge pain.
-  * MSVC and XCode are not usable beside their native platform.
+  * MSVC and XCode are not usable beside their native platforms.
   * CMake lacks a [Tup](http://gittup.org/tup/ "Tup home page") generator.

 Tup is by design one of the fastest build system, but as it is langage